 Some cats may also have dietary restrictions or allergies that limit their treat options.
 How often you should give your cat treats becomes an important consideration, especially if your feline friend is on a restricted diet or tends to gain weight easily.
 Most dental treats should be given according to package directions and factored into your cat’s overall caloric intake.

-Choosing the Right Dental Treats: A Buyer’s Guide
+Choosing the Right Dental Treats

 The gold standard is VOHC approval.
 Products bearing this seal have undergone rigorous testing to prove their effectiveness.
 Look for treats that specifically mention plaque or tartar reduction on their packaging, backed by this scientific validation.